-Play starts with each player having the following set of dice in their reward pool:
+Play starts with each player having the following set of dice in their reward pool (this includes the GM):

 - 3d4

 - 2d6

 - 2d8

 - 2d10

 - 1d12

 During play the number and size of dice in this pool will vary.

 Initial Situation

 Play starts in the Black Boar Tavern, and this is the only thing we know about the world, that the adventurers have assembled at this appropriate place to discuss a matter before them of great importance that requires their attention.